riongull/notes/Dash-MN-setup.md

   * If it doesn't show enabled, don't panic; the blockchain must fully download on the remote server before it becomes active
   * You can check the status of the blockchain download by running the "getinfo" command repeatedly until it is fully caught up to the current number of blocks
   * Once it is caught up, give it a minute and try again to see if it shows as "ENABLED"
-  * If your address comes up with "ENABLED" in the string, you've done everything correct Congratulations, your masternode is set up correctly, you are done!
+  * If your address comes up with "ENABLED" in the string, you've done everything correct.
+Congratulations, your masternode is set up correctly, you are done!